ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/graphical.md

 That is why it is the foundation for designing the syntax and semantics of the Ballerina language.
 Ballerina provides the flexibility of a general-purpose language while having features to model solutions based on higher-level abstractions.

+> ***"[With Ballerina] you can get sequence diagrams automatically.
+When things start to get complicated and you need to understand and socialize with the rest of your team what it is that you're building, these diagrams become very helpful." -- Christian Posta, field CTO, solo.io***

 ## Sequence Diagrams in Ballerina

 In Ballerina, there is a bidirectional mapping between the textual representation of code in the Ballerina syntax and the visual representation as a sequence diagram.